code-with-amitk/Code-examples/Networking/Data_Control_Management_Plane/README.md

-## Data, Control, Management Plane
+## Data, Control, Management, Service Plane
 - **What is Plane?** Conceptual model used by routers and switches.
 Planes describe how packets travel to, from, and through a device.
 - **Why router is seperated in planes?**
   - If everything is done by 1 software only, things might get messed/mixed at high load.